ansible/ansible/docs/docsite/rst/network/getting_started/first_inventory.rst

 .. warning::

    Vault content can only be decrypted with the password that was used to encrypt it.
 If you want to stop using one password and move to a new one, you can update and re-encrypt existing vault content with ``ansible-vault rekey myfile``, then provide the old password and the new password.
 Copies of vault content still encrypted with the old password can still be decrypted with old password.

-For more details on building inventory files, see :doc:`the introduction to inventory<../../user_guide/intro_inventory>`; for more details on ansible-vault, see :doc:`the full Ansible Vault documentation<../../user_guide/vault>`.
+For more details on building inventory files, see :ref:`the introduction to inventory<intro_inventory>`; for more details on ansible-vault, see :ref:`the full Ansible Vault documentation<vault>`.

 Now that you understand the basics of commands, playbooks, and inventory, it's time to explore some more complex Ansible Network examples.